jellyfin-archive/jellyfin-docs/general/server/plugins/addons.md

 ### TV Intro Detection

 #### Description
-This is a way to skip all your TV Show introductions like netflix does.
+This is an automated way to skip all your TV Show introductions like netflix does.
 Unfortuntly it does not do outros yet, but its a great start.

 **NOTE: DOCKER ONLY**